norddjurs/NDK-Framework/README.md

 The global configuration, is used to configure the NDK Framework and setup logging, mail, database and service executions.

-The configuration is stored in the "NDK Service.xml" file, in the same directory as the executing program.
+The configuration is stored in the "NDK Framework.xml" file, in the same directory as the executing program.

 The plugin developer should make the plugin as configurable as possible, with fallback